 The Cross soon became an integral part of the Congregation’s spirituality.
 Fr.
 Moreau exhorted his religious to conform themselves to Christ by trusting in Divine Providence.
 He encouraged them to find hope in the Cross of self-emptying love, to stand by others as the Mother of Sorrows stood by her son.
 For this reason, he dedicated the entire Congregation to Our Lady of Sorrows, naming her the patroness.
 The motto of the Congregation is Ave Crux, Spes Unica, which means “Hail the Cross, Our Only Hope”—calling on the community to “learn how even the Cross can be borne as a gift” and to bring this hope to others.

 Fr.
 Moreau envisioned his young Congregation as a family brought together in Eucharistic fellowship united in a common mission to educate and evangelize.
 This missionary zeal “to make God known, loved, and served” is why Fr.
-Moreau, just five years after founding the Congregation, sent six brothers and a young Rev. Edward Sorin, C.S.C., to the ‘New World.’
-This, of course, lead to the establishment of the Congregation’s first educational institution in America and one of the world’s most renowned Catholic higher education institutions – the University of Notre Dame.
+Moreau, just five years after founding the Congregation, sent six brothers and a young Rev. Edward Sorin, C.S.C., to the “New World.”
+This, of course, led to the establishment of the Congregation’s first educational institution in America and one of the world’s most renowned Catholic higher education institutions—the University of Notre Dame.

 United States Province of Priests and Brothers

-The Congregation of Holy Cross includes about 1,200 Religious around the world.
-The United States Province of Priests and Brothers is headquartered in Notre Dame, Ind., and its membership includes approximately 500 men, including those in formation.
-The U.S. Province has education, parish and mission ministries on three continents and seven countries.
+The Congregation of Holy Cross includes about 1,200 religious around the world.
+The United States Province of Priests and Brothers is headquartered in Notre Dame, Indiana, and its membership includes approximately 500 men, including those in formation.
+The U.S. Province has education, parish, and mission ministries on three continents and seven countries.